Geezer Butler: Personal life

 According to Black Sabbath bandmate Ozzy Osbourne, Butler "never uses foul language".
 A bin-man (refuse collector) had called him an "Irish cunt" when he was a small child, and he repeated the word at the family dinner table that evening, asking what it meant.
 His father told him that only ignorant people swear, and Butler was subsequently beaten with a belt.
 He says that to this day he seldom swears "despite spending thousands of days in the company of Ozzy Osbourne".

 Over the years, Butler has become disillusioned with politics, saying "For me, it's almost pointless voting anymore because it seems to be the same no matter what party or politics you stand for.
 It all seems corrupted to me.
 It's all the same old people that rule the world."
 He has also expressed concern over the increasing level of control government has in people's lives.
 "Every time I go back to England, there are things that totally surprise me that you never think would happen in England, just all the CCTV everywhere.
 There seems to be so much control over people these days", he said in 2014.
 He has similarly become completely disillusioned with religion, calling it "inherited brainwashing".

 In January 2015, Butler was briefly detained after a bar brawl in Death Valley, California and charged with misdemeanour assault, public intoxication and vandalism.
 He was released following detoxification and a citation.
 In 2016 he opened up about the event: "This guy started mouthing off about something.
 He was, like, some drunken Nazi bloke.
 He [...] started going on about Jews and everything – Jews this, Jews that.
 My missus is Jewish and I'd just had enough, and me hand sort of met his chin.
 I whacked him one."
 Contrary accounts were given by other witnesses.

-In June 2023, he announced his retirement from performing.
-He initially ruled out a Black Sabbath reunion, saying the band was "put to bed", though a one-off reunion with the group was later announced in February 2025 and took place in July of that year.
+In June 2023, he announced his retirement from performing, though he has since come out of retirement.